 Traffic News

-Belfast - Short Strand will be fully closed on the weekends and times below.
+Belfast - Short Strand will be fully closed on the weekends on the remaining dates below.

 20:00 Friday 12 – 06:00 Monday 15 September 2025